ClaytonSmith/Pcaso/README.md

 ### Installation

 Pcaso is meant to run in a linux environment.
-Assuming [nodejs](https://nodejs.org/en/download/package-manager/) has been installed,
+Assuming [nodejs V5.3.0^](https://nodejs.org/en/download/package-manager/) has been installed,

 Run the following:
 > git clone http://github.com/claytonsmith/pcaso